-The following new standards, amendments and interpretations have been issued but are not effective for the fiscal year ended December 31, 2024 and accordingly, they have not been applied in preparing these consolidated financial statements.
+The following new standards, amendments and interpretations have been issued but are not effective for the fiscal three months ended March 31, 2025 and accordingly, they have not been applied in preparing these condensed consolidated interim financial statements.

 Amendments to IAS 21, Lack of Exchangeability (effective January 1, 2025) requires companies to provide more useful information in their financial statements when a currency cannot be exchanged into another currency.
 The amendments respond to stakeholder feedback and concerns about diversity in practice in accounting for a lack of exchangeability between currencies.
 The amendments will help companies and investors by addressing a matter not previously covered in the accounting requirements for the effects of changes in foreign exchange rates.
 These amendments will require companies to apply a consistent approach in assessing whether a currency can be exchanged into another currency and when it cannot, in determining the exchange rate to use and the disclosures to provide.
-This amendment is not expected to have any impact on the Company's consolidated financial statements.
+This amendment is not expected to have any impact on the Company's condensed consolidated interim financial statements.